COE premiums for Category A hit record high of S$119,003

 A total of 5,364 bids were received, with a quota of 3,135 COEs available.

-This is the first bidding exercise since last week's announcement that initiatives to encourage drivers to choose vehicles with lower emissions will be extended, but with scaled-down incentives.
+This is the first bidding exercise since last week's announcement that rebates for buying electric vehicles will shrink from 2026, although the initiatives to encourage drivers to choose vehicles with lower emissions will be extended.

-Authorities said on Sep 8, following that announcement, that a short-term increase in COE prices is expected.
+Authorities said on Sep 8 that a short-term increase in COE prices is expected.